cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 The concatenation function is defined as follows:

-* If both left hand side and right hand side are arrays, the result of the concatenation is an array with all elements of the left-hand-side array followed by the elements of the right-hand side array.
+* If both left-hand side and right-hand side are arrays, the result of the concatenation is an array with all elements of the left-hand-side array followed by the elements of the right-hand side array.

-* If both left hand side and right hand side are maps, the result of the concatenation is a map that is initialized with a copy of the left-hand-side map, and then filled in with the members of the right-hand side map, replacing any existing members that have the
+* If both left-hand side and right-hand side are maps, the result of the concatenation is a map that is initialized with a copy of the left-hand-side map, and then filled in with the members of the right-hand side map, replacing any existing members that have the